telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 ## Capturing from Non-Fiddler Terminals

 >important The [terminal capturing mode](#capturing-terminal-traffic) is the recommended approach because it sets the proxy only per the current session, which makes it considerably more comfortable for testing and debugging.
-Use the below approach only if you aim to solve specific application requirements (for example, an application that does not respect the terminal proxy implicitly).
+Use the below method only if you aim to solve specific application requirements (for example, an application that does not respect the terminal proxy implicitly).

 ### Setting the Fiddler Proxy Explicitly

-As an alternative to [the Fiddler's terminal option](#capturing-terminal-traffic) described above, you can also explicitly configure your terminal and shell applications to respect the Fiddler proxy nad trust the Fiddler root CA. One way to achieve that is to use the `export` command (for macOS and Linux) or the `set` command (for Windows) alongside the `http_proxy` and `https_proxy` variables.
+As an alternative to [the Fiddler's terminal option](#capturing-terminal-traffic) described above, you can also explicitly configure your terminal and shell applications to respect the Fiddler proxy and trust the Fiddler root CA. One way to achieve that is to use the `export` command (for macOS and Linux) or the `set` command (for Windows) alongside the `http_proxy` and `https_proxy` variables.
 The `export` command will generate an environmental variable that will be included in a child process environment.
 It does not affect other already-existing settings.

 The following example demonstrates how to define the proxy settings through environmental variables on **macOS** and **Linux**.